bdellaterra/bzb/README.md

 ctrl-alt-j  | select and enter bookmarked directory under current directory        | select-nested-bookmark2 alt-a       | switch between current and (a)lternate directory                     | enter-alt-dir ctrl-alt-a  | set (a)lternate directory (default for copy/move prompts)            | set-alt-dir
-alt-u       | go (u)p to base directory, or back to previous if in base directory  | enter-base-dir alt-p       | switch between current and (p)revious directory                      | enter-prev-dir alt-g       | (g)o to directory named at prompt                                    | prompt-dir ctrl-alt-g  | set new base directory at prompt and (g)o to it                      | prompt-base-dir ctrl-alt-h  | set base to current directory, or one (h)igher if at base            | set-base-dir alt-y       | copy (a.k.a. (y)ank) targets to clipboard                            | yank-targets ctrl-alt-y  | copy (a.k.a. (y)ank) current directory to clipboard                  | yank-dir alt-l       | toggle visibility of the status(l)ine                                | toggle-statusline
+alt-u       | go to base directory, or if at base move it (u)p one level           | up-base-dir alt-p       | switch between current and (p)revious directory                      | enter-prev-dir alt-g       | (g)o to directory named at prompt                                    | prompt-dir ctrl-alt-g  | set new base directory at prompt and (g)o to it                      | prompt-base-dir alt-y       | copy (a.k.a. (y)ank) targets to clipboard                            | yank-targets ctrl-alt-y  | copy (a.k.a. (y)ank) current directory to clipboard                  | yank-dir alt-l       | toggle visibility of the status(l)ine                                | toggle-statusline